DSkrzypiec/blogImpl/content/post/leaving-PwC/index.md

 After around 3.5 years (2018 H2) of regular consulting projects in credit risk I started talking to my managers and directors that I'm more interested in technology rather than credit risk and modelling.
-Fortunately they backed me up to spend around 70% of my time on internal projects focused on **implementation** of tools for credit risk both internal and for clients.
+Fortunately they backed me up and let me to spend around 70% of my time on internal projects focused on **implementation** of tools for credit risk both internal and for clients.

 This was something new in FRM.
 It was interesting for me to work on mostly